shlok-agarwal/Traffic-Sign-Classifier/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+I found that the classification was affected by lower resolution and lower brightness test images.
+Since the high level features like the borders and colors are similar for many traffic signs, this makes it very challenging to classify correctly.
+For instance the sign for speed limit of 20 km/hr and 30 km/hr is almost similar except for the one digit change.

 When predicting images and gathering the label from the dataset( right), we can see the model does a decent job in prediction.
 It got 4/8 correct and the others were close predictions.

 ![image](https://user-images.githubusercontent.com/22652444/118428331-39285f80-b69d-11eb-8a96-6746ee6131d9.png)